Maryland Gov. Wes Moore to pardon 175,000 marijuana convictions

 The governor will pardon misdemeanor charges for people who were found guilty of possessing small amounts of marijuana.
 Baltimore City makes up about 25% of the convictions being pardoned.

+More than 150,000 of the convictions being pardoned are misdemeanors for simple possession of cannabis, and another 18,000

+misdemeanors are for use or possession with intent to use drug paraphernalia.

-According to the Washington Post, Moore is doing this to heal decades of social and economic injustice that disproportionately harmed people of color.
+Moore told the Washington Post he's acting to heal decades of social and economic injustice that disproportionately harmed people of color.

-Moore told the Post that criminal records have been used to prevent people from attaining employment, housing, and education.
+"I'm ecstatic that we have a real opportunity with what I'm signing to right a lot of historical wrongs," Moore said in an interview with the Post.
+"If you want to be able to create inclusive economic growth, it means you have to start removing these barriers that continue to disproportionately sit on communities of color."

 Expungement laws were adjusted in 2022 to start wiping out these convictions if this was the only crime charged on a person's record.

-The governor is expected to state more on the details of the executive order today when it's signed at 9:30 a.m.
+The governor is expected to share details on the executive order when it's signed at 9:30 a.m.
 Monday.